ADHD Guide

 How is this different from free ADHD templates online?

-Most free templates are generic planners with 'ADHD' slapped in the title.
-These are built from the ground up around ADHD-specific challenges like working memory limits, dopamine-seeking, and decision fatigue.
-Every design choice — from the color system to the cell layout — exists because of how your brain processes information.
+Most free spreadsheets are generic planners with 'ADHD' slapped in the title, and they leave the hard part — building a system that actually works — up to you.
+These are designed from the ground up around ADHD-specific challenges like working memory limits, dopamine-seeking, and decision fatigue.
+Every design choice exists because of how your brain processes information, and it's finished the moment you download it.

 Not ready to buy?